Modify element colors dynamicaly

 This is the static way to change an element to a specific shade.
 The color the element is changed to will stay the same, no matter what (it won't adapt to the product tones).

-You can choose this by going to the "Adjust" settings, selecting "Manual" under "Method".
+You can choose this by going to the "Adjust" settings, selecting "Manual", and choosing the paint method and color.

 • Hue: This will change the hue (or shade) of the design element.